lukemunsch/anime-character-base/README.md

 ## Unfixed Bugs

 There is currently an issue with the styling of the images that appear on the character detail page where the file doesn't quite sit in the correct place and is not responsive; If I remove the size limit then the image sits behind the text on the right instead of fitting itself to the container.
 This was addressed by myself and tutors but was unable to fix the issue.

+I was unable to complete the Rating System I had planned for the characters; Due to the lack of time required once deciding to implement this, I decided to forgo the rating as my app still contains full CRUD ability as well as user interaction and engagement without this feature.

 If an Admin user attempts to create an object that is the same as something that already exists, the new object doesn't appear, but no warning comes up; we do get the confirmation that the series was created, but that is not what we want.